AnubhavChaturvedi-GitHub/StudyBuddy-FULL-Stack/README.md

 - Inspired by the idea of creating a modern and interactive AI chat application.
 ```

-Ensure that the image file is named correctly and is in the root of your repository.
-If the issue persists, double-check the image URL and file extension.
+In this improved version, I added more descriptive details, improved formatting, and corrected the image display issue in the markdown.